fsprojects/Avalonia.FuncUI/docs/common-questions.md

 ## How do I restrict what a user can input in a TextBox / AutoCompleteBox / InputElement ?

 This is possible by intercepting the [TextInputEvent](https://reference.avaloniaui.net/api/Avalonia.Input/InputElement/FEA4DB21) and modifying its event args.
-It's important to attache the handler to the tunnelled event.
+It's important to attach the handler to the tunnelled event.
 More details about event routing can be found [here](https://docs.avaloniaui.net/docs/input/routed-events#routing-strategies). \
 \
 In the example below whatever a user types in a TextBox will end up as uppercase text.&#x20;